ethereum/eth2.0-pm/eth2.0-implementers-calls/call_039.md

 ## 2.2 Lodestar

-- Starting to be able to sync, stable on Schlesi, haven't reach head, still not stable
+- Starting to be able to sync, stable on Schlesi, haven't reached the head, still not stable
 - Discv5 still isn't running

 ## 2.3 Nimbus

-- Multiple sync fixes in past few weeks, including Snappy.
+- Multiple sync fixes in the past few weeks, including Snappy.
 - Single make Schlesi target.
 Sync is working slowly by stable
 - Working on performance, namely on Windows
 - Fixing memory leaks.
 Some from libp2p, some form block caching.
-- Focusing on bugfixing.
+- Focusing on bug-fixing.
 New tools to debug discovery.

 Once we have fast state transitions, the next target is memory usage.

 ## 2.4 Trinity

-- Continuing port to async framework
+- Continuing port to an async framework
 - Updates to API
 - Added more full-time contributors